SpiritualForest/servicemanual/README.md

 Query parameters passed to this endpoint are **discarded**, and have no effect on the request or response.
 Passing a taskId value that is not an integer will result in a 400 "bad request" response.
 If the task doesn't exist in the database, a 404 "not found" response will be returned.
+When modifying a task with PUT request, if the deviceId supplied in the body doesn't exist in the database, a 404 "not found" response will be returned.

 MaintenanceTask object example:
 ```